Christian Association of Nigeria

 The Christian Association of Nigeria (CAN) is an umbrella organisation containing numerous Christian denominations in Nigeria.

 History

 The Christian Association of Nigeria was founded in 1976, and originally only contained the Catholic Church and mainline Protestant groups.
 However, it later expanded to include Pentecostal churches as well.

 In 2000, the CAN protested the adoption of Sharia law in northern states.
 In February 2006, while President of the organisation, Akinola issued a statement in response to Muslim violence against Christians, telling Muslims that they did not have a "monopoly on violence".
 The following day, Christians rioted in retaliation against Muslims, leading to more than 70 deaths.
 Akinola later claimed his statements had been misinterpreted in the western media.
 He even threatened to resign in case the riots should continue.

 On 2 May 2004, more than 630 Christians were killed in Yelwa, Nigeria.
 The dead were pinned white name tags identifying them as members of the CAN.
 The massacre is known as the Yelwa massacre.

-In September 2007, the organisation endorsed a social security plan put forth by Jigawa State Governor Sule Lamido.